bookingcom/ml-quality-model/README.md

 The code contains the notebook `results.ipynb` which includes all the results that are presented in the paper.
 To reproduce the results, follow instructions found in the README.md in the `code` directory.

+## Deploying the GIthub page
+To deploy the Github page, make sure to:

+- `pip install mkdoc`
+- `pip install mkdocs-material`

+Run: `mkdocs gh-deploy` to deploy the changes